rrajvardhan/bunkr/README.md

 # BUNKR

-**Encrypted file sharing over your local network.
-No cloud, no compromises.**
+**Encrypted file sharing over your local network.**

-A single-binary Go tool that lets you share files securely within your LAN.
+A Go tool that lets you share files securely within your LAN.
 Host files from one device, download them from another — all encrypted.

 Why route files through the cloud when your devices are already on the same network?